 What is the closing deadline and when are the winners announced?

-Nominations close on Friday 15 September 2017.
-The winners will be announced at the Awards Ceremony in Brussels on Tuesday 14 November 2017 and then to the public, press and on the Fast 50 site on Wednesday 15 November.
+The winners will be announced at the Awards Ceremony at the Deloitte Gateway office on Thursday 26 November 2020 and then to the public, press and on the Fast 50 website on Friday 27 November 2020.

 I’ve entered in previous years, can I use last year’s registration?

-No, due to Data Protection Standards information from previous years' registration is not stored.
-Entrants are required to create a new account and complete a new registration for the 2017 programme.
+No, due to Data Protection Standards, information from previous years' registration is not stored.
+Entrants are required to create a new account and complete a new registration for the 2020 programme.

 Do all entrants have to be publicly held?